-The final day of the Binge Eating Disorder Association (BEDA) National Conference titled “Building Resilient Communities Through Collaboration,” continued to highlight the unique experiences and reflections of caregivers, survivors and treatment providers.
+The final day of the Binge Eating Disorder Association (BEDA) Conference, titled “Building Resilient Communities Through Collaboration,” continued to highlight the unique experiences and reflections of caregivers, survivors and treatment providers.

 BEDA shared on their website a full list of the conference’s informative sessions.
 Click here to read more if these topics are of interest to you.
 As always, it was an informative and inspiring conference.
 Columbus Park will be sure to utilize the novel information, various outlooks and intervention suggestions provided to us at this event to inform our practice.